KhadayatShailendra/InterviewTrickyQuestions/README.md

-# InterviewTrickyQuestions
+# Interview Tricky Questions

-    /// what is the output?
+#1. what is the output?#

     int[] arr = new int[0];
     Console.WriteLine(arr[0]);